tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/管理云硬盘/扩容云硬盘/扩展分区及文件系统（Windows）_intl_en.md

-## Scenario
+## Introduction

-After [expanding a cloud disk](https://intl.cloud.tencent.com/document/product/362/5747), you need to either assign the expanded capacity to an existing partition, or format it into an independent new partition.
+After [expanding a cloud disk](https://intl.cloud.tencent.com/document/product/362/5747), you need to either assign its expanded capacity to an existing partition, or format it into an independent new partition.
-If you expand a cloud disk when it is mounted to a running CVM, you need to **Rescan Disk** to recognize the disk capacity after expansion.
+- If you expand a cloud disk that is mounted to a running CVM, you need to **Rescan Disk** to recognize the disk capacity after expansion.
-If you expand a cloud disk when it is not yet mounted or mounted to a CVM that is shut down, the disk capacity after expansion will be automatically recognized.
+- If you expand a cloud disk that is unmounted or mounted to an inactive CVM, the disk capacity after expansion will be automatically recognized.

 >
 >- Extending the file system may affect the existing data.
-We strongly recommend that you manually [Create a Snapshot](https://intl.cloud.tencent.com/document/product/362/5755) to back up your data before performing the operation.
+We strongly recommend you to manually [create a snapshot](https://intl.cloud.tencent.com/document/product/362/5755) to back up your data before the operation.
 >- To extend the file system, you need to [restart the instance](https://intl.cloud.tencent.com/document/product/213/4928) or rescan the disk, which will lead to business interruption for a certain period.
-We recommend you choose an appropriate time for this operation.
+We recommend that you choose an appropriate time for this operation.
+>- After extending the file system, we strongly recommend you to [Rescan Disks) (#Scanning) to recognize the capacity.
+If you **Refresh** the system or do other operations, the expanded capacity may not be recognized.
 >